Use the Workers' Compensation Electronic System (WCES) to electronically file (eFile) documents with the Iowa Division of Workers' Compensation (DWC).

 If WCES is unavailable, please check back periodically.

 If you are unable to meet a deadline due to a technical difficulty, file the document using the soonest available electronic or nonelectronic means.
-A filing is not timely unless the DWC determines it to be timely.

-Many legal issues are time sensitive and contain strict deadlines.
+Attention: Many legal issues are time sensitive and contain strict deadlines.
 If you are unsure about whether deadlines apply to your legal issue, you should seek immediate legal advise from an attorney.

 To contact Tybera for technical support, click here.